Economic warfare: World War II

+and occupied the Ploiești oil field in Romania — the Axis's last major remaining oil resource — immediately after Romania joined the Allies in August 1944.

 Neutral countries continue to trade with both sides.
-The Royal Navy could not stop land trade, so the allies made other efforts to cut off sales to Germany of critical minerals such as tungsten, chromium, mercury and iron ore from Spain, Portugal, Turkey, Sweden and elsewhere.
+The Royal Navy could not stop land-based trade, so the Allies made other efforts to cut off sales to Germany of critical minerals such as tungsten, chromium, mercury and iron ore from Spain, Portugal, Turkey, Sweden and elsewhere.
 Germany wanted Spain to enter the war but they could not agree to terms.
 To keep Germany and Spain apart, Britain used a carrot-and-stick approach.
 Britain provided oil and closely monitored Spain's export trade.
-It outbid Germany for the wolfram, whose price soared, and by 1943, wolfram was Spain's biggest export-earner.
+It outbid Germany for the tungsten, whose price soared, and by 1943, tungsten was Spain's biggest export-earner.
 Britain's cautious treatment of Spain brought conflict with the more aggressive American policy.
 In the Wolfram Crisis of 1944 Washington cut off oil supplies but then agreed with London's requests to resume oil shipments.
 Portugal feared a German-Spanish invasion, but when that became unlikely in 1944, it virtually joined the Allies.